Dewynters/Test-HTML-CSS-JS/README.md

 #  Coding test

-Using the Gulp boilerplate, create the app from the visuals provided.
-(Gulp instructions in below)
+Using the Gulp boilerplate, create the app from the visuals provided. (/visuals) (Gulp instructions in below)

-There is no need to use any CSS / JS frameworks, just plain HTML, CSS/SCSS and jQuery is fine.
+There is no need to use any CSS / JS frameworks, just plain HTML, CSS/SCSS and jQuery is fine.<br/>
 The images required are in the /build/assets/images folder.

 We are interested in your attention to detail, organisation and problem solving skills.